 Across the country, California drivers are infamous for their rough-and-ready attitude towards driving, and Orange County drivers are no exception.
 As any street-smart California driver can tell you, speed limits are enforced (and followed) inconsistently at best.

-So, no roads are safe, and whenever you get behind the wheel (or in the passenger seat), you are taking a calculated risk.
-That said, some roads are riskier than others, and we at TorkLaw have compiled for you a list of some of the most dangerous roads and intersections in the county, so that Orange County drivers can plan their trips carefully and be mindful of possible hazards.
+Whenever you get behind the wheel, you are taking a calculated risk.
+That said, some roads are riskier than others, and we have compiled a list of some of the most dangerous roads and intersections in Orange County, so drivers there can plan their trips forewarned of possible hazards.

 #1.
 Laguna Canyon Road

-But beware: with that beauty comes danger.
-Laguna Canyon Road has long been known as one of the most dangerous roads in Orange County.
-It is particularly dangerous at night when visibility is poor, and drunk drivers are relatively common on the road.
+But with that beauty comes danger.
+Laguna Canyon Road has long been known as one of the most dangerous roads in Orange County, particularly at night when visibility is poor, and drunk drivers are relatively common on the road.

 Alternative Routes: Fortunately, Laguna Canyon Road is not particularly central, and drivers can easily avoid it if they wish.
 To get from the inland part of Irvine to the coast, consider taking Irvine Center Drive/Moulton Parkway or Jeffrey Road/University Drive to Jamboree Road, and try hopping on the 405 if you’re not near either of these roads.